-Your diligence in reporting the complete etiology surround the decedent's death is critical to the accuracy of morbidity data reported at the state and national level as researchers strive to understand more about this novel virus.
-The duration of onset from one condition to the next condition leading to death is used for public health research purposes and should not be overlooked when reporting the cause of death information.
+If a death is referred to your office for death investigation, it is important that you report as much of the etiology surrounding the decedent's death as you know when completing the cause of death section.
+A complete etiology is critical to the accuracy of morbidity data reported at the state and national level as researchers strive to understand more about this novel virus.
+The duration of onset from one condition to the next condition leading to death is used for public health research purposes and should be reported if this information becomes available to you through your investigation.